-manage.py add_suggesstions ct> <component> <language> <file>
+manage.py add_suggesstions <project> <component> <language> <file>

-Imports translation from the file as a suggestions to given translation.
-It skips translations which are same as existing ones, only different ones are added.
+Imports translation from the file as a suggestion to given translation.
+It skips translations which are the same as existing ones, only different ones are added.

-'''

 --author USER@EXAMPLE.COM

-'''

 Email of author for the suggestions.
 This user has to exist prior importing (you can create one in the admin interface if needed).